Hot and humid and wet during the rainy season, Darwin has its own charm and character.

 5 / Parap Village Markets

-These markets are a much smaller scale than the Mindil Markets.
-The Parap Village markets has a number of delicious food stalls and a selection of fresh produce to fill your basket.
-There are art, craft and fashion stands selling original market crafts.
+On a much smaller scale than the Mindil Beach Sunset Markets, the Parap Village markets have a number of delicious food stalls and a selection of fresh produce to fill your shopping bag.
+There are art, craft and fashion stalls selling original market crafts.
 We stopped for an Asian style breakfast followed by a little shopping.
-Stall holders were very friendly and happy to chat, something which makes my market experiences all the more pleasurable.
-I couldn’t resist the “one-off” and reasonably priced jewellery pieces created by Laureen Ward.
+Stallholders are very friendly, relaxed – typically Darwin.

 Parap Shopping Village Saturdays from 8am- 2:00pm all year round